devel0/knowledge/README.md

-# linux-knowledge
+# knowledge

-linux utils and tips
+references for linux admin and development

 ## shell